HelTecAutomation/HeltecDocs/en/source/esp32/quick_start.md

 We suggest you confirm whether the `USB driver`, `Git` and `Arduino IDE` has installed first.
 If not, please view this two articles [establish serial connection](https://heltec-automation-docs.readthedocs.io/en/latest/general/establish_serial_connection.html) and [Install Git and Arduino IDE](https://heltec-automation-docs.readthedocs.io/en/latest/general/how_to_install_git_and_arduino.html).

-**There are two method to install the development framework, choose on of they:**
+**There are two methods to install the development framework, choose on of they:**

 - [Via Arduino Board Manager](#via-arduino-board-manager)
 - [Via Git](#via-git)